 Where does it hurt?
-Pain map discovered in the human brainNovember 29th, 2012 in Neuroscience /
+Pain map discovered in the human brainNovember 29, 2012 in Medicine & Health / Neuroscience

 (Phys.org)—Scientists have revealed the minutely detailed pain map of the hand that is contained within our brains, shedding light on how the brain makes us feel discomfort and potentially increasing our understanding of the processes involved in chronic pain.

 The map, uncovered by scientists at UCL, is the first to reveal how finely-tuned the brain is to pain.
 Published today in the Journal of Neuroscience, the study uses fMRI techniques in conjunction with laser stimuli to the fingers to plot the exact response to pain across areas of the brain.

 "The results reveal that pain can be finely mapped in the brain," said lead author Dr Flavia Mancini (UCL Institute of Cognitive Neuroscience).
 "While many studies have examined the brain response to pain before, our study is the first to map pain responses for the individual digits of the human hand."

 Using an fMRI brain imaging technique originally created to map the visual field, the researchers were able to distinguish the brain's responses to painful laser heat stimuli on each finger in seven healthy participants, and to study their organisation in the brain.

 This enabled the team to produce a fine-grained map showing how pain in the right hand results in certain parts of the brain being activated in the primary somatosensory cortex, an area in the left hemisphere of the brain which is involved in processing bodily information.